Mirrrrrow/Mirrrrrow/README.md

 <details>
   <summary>🖨️ My Projects</summary>
-  I'm one of the owners of the FiveM Scripting-Service [m-dev.eu](https://discord.gg/mlscripts)
+  I'm Head-Developer at one FiveM project and I also lead one.
+I am also one of the Leads of M-Dev.
 </details>

 <details>